rrchoir/11ty-rrchoir/songs/which_side_are_you_on.md

 **Alternate verses**

 Come ALL of you good people\
-Good new to you I'll tell\
+Good news to you I'll tell\
 Of how this good old country\
 Has come in here to dwell